Welcome to the second of my semi-regular Content Sponge! posts where I write about the telly, films and books I have ingested lately.

 And it did.
 At first, I was slightly annoyed with the screen size, font size and general non-real-bookishness of the experience, but by halfway through it felt more or less like reading an “actual” book.

 If you don’t know who Fey is, she is the mind behind the movie Mean Girls (2004) and the sitcom 30 Rock among other things.
 Her book Bossy Pants was as funny as I thought it would be.
 I would have preferred a more straightforward autobiography, but Fey’s essentially guarded nature dictates the style.
 She tells analytical anecdotes about her childhood and adolescence, shares fascinating insights into her exalted level of show business, but her emotional life is off limits.
-She clearly exempts herself from the reality TV/tabloid part of the culture with its demand for tears and confession; the tough-minded, professional creative is evident on every page.
-I really enjoyed this and give it a 4/5.
+Liz Lemon, her 30 Rock character, is a scrambled version of her younger self, on the show, she often comments on the excess and emotion of trashy reality television, which she loves.
+The actual Fey, however, exempts herself from the pop cultural demand for tears and confession; the tough-minded, professional creative is evident on every page.
+I really enjoyed this and give it an 8/10.

 COMMERCIAL KINGS (2011)

 If you know what “Nope!
 Chuck Testa” means then you probably know all you need to about Rhett and Link the self-proclaimed Commercial Kings.
 If this last sentence seems like gibberish, then get onto the Google, YouTube and Wikipedia and type in “Chuck Testa.”